 To install the tools, you use the Microsoft Team Foundation Server Integration Tools Setup Wizard.
 In the Custom Setup page, you select the way you want features to be installed.
 Note that for the demonstration in this article, support for neither the TFS Integration Service nor the IBM Rational environment is selected.
 TFS Integration Service is useful for performing background migrations and synchronizations and for gathering statistics, none of which are required for the demonstration.

 For all versions of TFS you want to work with, you need to install Visual Studio Team Explorer (VSTE).
 For example, if you install VSTE 2010 and VSTE 11, the TFS Integration Tools 2008 adapters won’t show up in the Start\All Programs\Microsoft Team Foundation Server Integration Tools\TFS Integration tool.
 Visual Studio Team Explorer is included with Visual Studio 2010 and Visual Studio 11, which means that you can skip this step if you already have the IDEs installed.

 Once the product is installed, you need to ensure that you have the minimum access permissions on both the source and target environments.
-To have the demo migration succeed, the migration user must be a member of the TFS Accounts group and have the appropriate credential.
+To have the demo migration succeed, the migration user must be a member of the Team Foundation Service Group and have the appropriate credentials.

 To verify connectivity, you connect to both the source and target team project, using VSTE on the machine where the TFS Integration Tools are installed.